notorious-d-e-v/client-twitter-api-access/README.md

 POST_INTERVAL_MAX=180      # Maximum interval between posts (minutes) POST_IMMEDIATELY=false     # Skip approval workflow

+# Interactions Settings
+TWITTER_MENTIONS_LIMIT=10    # The number of most recent mentions to fetch and respond to TWITTER_INTERACTIONS_CATCHUP=false  # Set to True if you want the agent to add recent mentions to its database, without responding to them.
+This is useful if you have to delete your database for whatever reason

 # Action Processing
 ENABLE_ACTION_PROCESSING=false
 ACTION_INTERVAL=5          # Action check interval (minutes)